-One of the challenges of obtaining a visa like the D7 and D2 is the need to already have accommodation in Portugal before you move to Portugal.
+One of the challenges of obtaining some residency visas is the need to already have accommodation in Portugal before you move to Portugal.
 You can’t just arrive in Portugal and then look for a place when you arrive.

 Suitable accommodation can take many forms.
 If you’ve purchased a property, that’s definitely acceptable: you just need to show the deeds to the property.
 For most people, it means a rental contract.
 You can either travel to Portugal or find a place to rent or try and find somewhere virtually.

-Another option is a letter of invitation or term of responsibility form (form available here and here) from a Portuguese resident, inviting you to come and stay with them.
+Another option is a letter of invitation or term of responsibility form from a Portuguese resident, inviting you to come and stay with them.
 This letter typically has to be notarised to be accepted and you’ll likely need to send a copy of their ID with the document as well.
-Some people use this option as a workaround: rather than stay with a friend the entire time, they use the atestado to get the visa and then once they get to Portugal, rent an apartment, and get an Atestado De Residência to bring to the interview.
-Or, if the interview date is soon, just wait until the interview is completed and then look to rent or buy a place in Portugal.

 Renting Through an Agency